-The theme of the 'double' has been very thoroughly treated by Otto Rank (1914).
-He has gone into the connections which here, though strictly speaking irrelevant, may perhaps be excused.
-The note is headed: 'E. T. A. Hoffmann on the Function of Consciousness' and it proceeds: 'In Die Elixire des Teufels (Part II, p.
-210, in Hesse's edition)-a novel rich in masterly descriptions of pathological mental states-Schönfeld comforts the hero, whose consciousness is temporarily disturbed, with the following words: "And what do you get out of it?
-I mean out of the particular mental function which we call consciousness, and which is nothing but the confounded activity of a damned toll-collector-excise-man-deputy-chief customs officer, who has set up his infamous bureau in our top storey and who exclaims, whenever any goods try to get out: 'Hi! hi! exports are prohibited . . . they must stay here . . . here, in this country. . . . "'"
+12Under the rubric "Varia" in one of the issues of if the Internationale Zeitschrift für Psychoanalyse for 1919 (5, 308), the year in which the present paper was first published, there appears over the initials "S. F." a short note which it is not unreasonable to attribute to Freud.
+Its insertion here, though strictly speaking irrelevant, may perhaps be excused.
+The note is headed: "E.T.A.
+Hoffmann on the Function of Consciousness" and it proceeds: "In Die Elixire des Teufels (Part II, p.
+210, in Hesse's edition) - a novel rich in masterly descriptions of pathological mental states - Schönfeld comforts the hero, whose consciousness is temporarily disturbed, with the following words: 'And what do you get out of it?
+I mean out of the particular mental function which we call consciousness, and which is nothing but the confounded activity of a damned toll-collector - excise-man - deputy-chief customs officer, who has set up his infamous bureau in our top story and who exclaims, whenever any goods try to get out: "Hi! hi! exports are prohibited ... they must stay here ... here, in this country....""[Tr.]